zmunetsi/task-manager/README.md

 ## Acknowledgments

-* Inspired by bootstrap
+* Inspired by bootstrap awesomeness.
-* Used this jquery package to implement sortables - sortablejs
+* Used this jquery package to implement sortables - sortablejs.